I-Hudson/I-Hudson.github.io/_projects/2019-05-26 - OpenGL Render Context.markdown

 ---

 # About
-The task for this project was to create a 3d scene which had to be rendered in real time using OpenGL and C++.
-The scene was required to include the following:
+InSight Engine is a lite game engine which has been made from an assignment submission that I will continue to develop.
+InSIght includes an ECS (Entity component system) which can be found in Unity and Unreal and makes use of multiple libraries such as Dear ImGui, a fast and self-contained UI library, and Assimp, a powerful model loading library.
+InSight does also include one notable feature.
+This being the usage of light volumes.

+Currently only OpenGL is supported in InSight.
+However, efforts have and are being made to allow for easy implementation of other rendering APIs like Direct3D.

+InSIght includes a demo scene.
+The scene includes:
 - A directional light with adjustable colour values
 - A Point light with adjustable colour values and range/radius
 - A Spotlight with adjustable colour values and adjustable inner and outer radius and range
-- Shadow mapping
+- Shadow mapping from the directional light
-- Vertex shader animation
+- Vertex shader animation on the water
-- Tessellation
+- Tessellation on the tank and ground models

 ## Challenges
 This project produced many challenges.
-The biggest challenge was the lack of knowledge I have with OpengGL.
-This is due to this project being the first one where I was tasked with interactive with OpenGL directly.
-This meant I haf a step learning curve with this project.
+The biggest challenge was the lack of knowledge I had with OpengGL.
+This is due to this project being the first one where I was tasked with interacting with OpenGL directly.
+This meant I had a step learning curve with this project.
 To over come this challenge I used reference materiel from the lectures to help grasp an understanding of OpenGL and used online resources to further my understanding.

 <button type="button" class="btn btn-info" data-toggle="collapse" data-target="#improvments">Future / Improvements</button>
 <div id="improvments" class="collapse">